DeisherJohn/DailyCodingSolutions/docs/aboutme.md

 My name is John Deisher.
 I am a computer engineering graduate from Texas A&M, Fightin' Texas Aggie class of '18.
 I am now living in Glebe, NSW, Australia where I continue to pursue my passion for coding and electronics.

 Some of my skills include:
--Strong computer skills and fundamentals: C++, C, Python, Verilog.
+- Strong computer skills and fundamentals: C++, C, Python, Verilog.
--Experience in creating consumer-driven programs and products.
+- Experience in creating consumer-driven programs and products.
--Proficient multi-tasker.
+- Proficient multi-tasker.
--Creative problem-solving and analysis skills.
+- Creative problem-solving and analysis skills.
--Multidiscipline team leading experience.
+- Multidiscipline team leading experience.

 ### Looking for more?
 For a more detailed list of past work experience, skills and projects visit my [LinkedIn](https://www.linkedin.com/in/john-deisher/) profile where my current resume can be found.